wesgarland/niim/README.md

-Specifically, my work on DCP, a platform for doing massively-parallel computation in JavaScript, has been frustrated by the lack of a text-ui debugger which works with ort library that unlocks Ethereum keystores.
+Specifically, my work on DCP, a platform for doing massively-parallel computation in JavaScript, has been frustrated by the lack of a text-ui debugger which works with out library that unlocks Ethereum keystores.
 See [Distributed.Computer](https://distributed.computer/) for more information if you're curious about that.

-### Major Functional Changes
+### Major Functional Differences From Node-Inspect
 * Can debug processes that require input on stdin
 * Avoid startup pause can be disabled by default via config on a per-target basis
 * Use randomized inspect port by default